-Over the past four decades in excess of 1700 papers have spawned a bewildering array of graph labeling methods.
+Over the past five decades in excess of 2000 papers have spawned a bewildering array of graph labeling methods.
 Despite the unabated procession of papers, there are few general results on graph labelings.
 Indeed, the papers focus on particular classes of graphs and methods, and feature ad hoc arguments.
 In part because many of the papers have appeared in journals not widely available, frequently the same classes of graphs have been done by several authors and in some cases the same terminology is used for different concepts.
 In this article, we survey what is known about numerous graph labeling methods.
 The author requests that he be sent preprints and reprints as well as corrections for inclusion in the updated versions of the survey.

-Earlier surveys, restricted to one or two labeling methods, include [262], [283], [799], [530], and [532].
-The book edited by Acharya, Arumugam, and Rosa [17] includes a variety of labeling methods that we do not discuss in this survey.
-The relationship between graceful digraphs and a variety of algebraic structures including cyclic difference sets, sequenceable groups, generalized complete mappings, near-complete mappings, and neofields is discussed in [287] and [288].
-The connection between graceful labelings and perfect systems of difference sets is given in [265].
-Bloom and Hsu [289] extended the notion of graceful labeling to directed graphs.
-(See also [340]).
-Labeled graphs serve as useful models for a broad range of applications such as: coding theory, x-ray crystallography, radar, astronomy, circuit design, communication network addressing, data base management, secret sharing schemes, and models for constraint programming over finite domains-see [284], [285], [1470], [1167], [1405], [1404], [99], [1392] and [1045] for details.
-Terms and notation not defined below follow that used in [363] and [530].
+Earlier surveys, restricted to one or two labeling methods, include [308], [330], [923], [597], and [599].
+The book edited by Acharya, Arumugam, and Rosa [18] includes a variety of labeling methods that we do not discuss in this survey.
+The relationship between graceful digraphs and a variety of algebraic structures including cyclic difference sets, sequenceable groups, generalized complete mappings, near-complete mappings, and neofields is discussed in [334] and [335].
+The connection between graceful labelings and perfect systems of difference sets is given in [311].
+Labeled graphs serve as useful models for a broad range of applications such as: coding theory, x-ray crystallography, radar, astronomy, circuit design, communication network addressing, data base management, secret sharing schemes, and models for constraint programming over finite domains-see [331], [332], [1661], [1317], [1585], [122], [121], [136], [1573] and [1184] for details.
+Terms and notation not defined below follow that used in [413] and [597].